80 people evacuated from homes after ‘hazardous materials’ found in Glasgow flat

 Seven police officers and a Scottish Police Authority forensic service staff member took unwell and were treated on site in the east end of Glasgow.

-A bomb disposal team was called to the incident on Monday night as police cordoned off several streets.
+A Royal Navy bomb disposal team was called to the incident on Monday night as police cordoned off several streets.

 Police arrived at the flat on Altyre Street, Shettleston shortly after 5pm on Monday evening and remained onsite well on Tuesday.